-In addition, it is important to highlight the added value of this new version 2017, with many new features that complete the proposal that began in 2015.
-"In this updated version of Sumérgete, we can see a wider map of our territory, giving space to all Marine environments of our country.
-In this way, the user can navigate the home, discovering the rooms that make up this platform.
-Also, with this version 2.0, we launched the new "Islands Oceanic" room, developed thanks to the collaboration of the Millennium Nucleus of Ecology and Sustainable Management of Oceanic Islands (ESMOI), concluded Barbara.
+Additionally, it should be noted that the 2017 version of this virtual aquarium includes many new features that complement the project launched in 2015.
+"In this updated version of Sumérgete, we find a larger map of Chile, allowing for the inclusion of all the marine environments in Chile.
+Users can browse the home page and discover the rooms that make up this platform.
+In addition, this 2.0 version includes the new "Oceanic Islands" room, developed in collaboration with the Millennium Nucleus Center of Ecology and Sustainable Management of Oceanic Islands (ESMOI),” concluded Léniz.

-Sumérgete a Explorar
+Sumérgete a Explorar!
+Contest

 For the second consecutive year, IMO, in cooperation with PAR Explora Biobío, has held a contest associated with the web platform Sumérgete.
 It is called "Sumérgete a Explorar” (Dive into Exploring), and is aimed at primary and secondary school students, who can participate by submitting their stories and/or stop motion videos.
 Students, along with their supervising teachers, are required to enter the website, select an environment for the story or video to take place, and do research on it.
 The most innovative entries with scientific backing will be awarded a marine science day at UdeC’s Marine Biology Station in Dichato, where there will be interactive workshops organized by IMO.